jericson/jericson.github.io/_posts/2021-08-24-git_rewrite_1.md

     * Which side is currently on the hook to move.
     * Whether each king can castle and on which side(s).
     * If a pawn is open to _en passant_ capture.
-    * How many moced since the last capture or pawn advance.
+    * The number of moves since the last capture or pawn advance.
     * The curent move number.

-    All of this meta data is necessary for
+    All of this meta data is necessary for giving chess programs the complete state of the game at that moment in time.
+In the Git analogy, the full FEN notation is something like a commit and the simple board diagram is like the current working tree.

 [^4]: Technically Git saves the _contents_ of a file as a
     [blob](https://en.wikipedia.org/wiki/Binary_large_object).
 The